wl1390/sentiment_analyzer/README.md

   * Enable #hashtag and public account analysis in one interface
   * Export into csv with average sentiment score in the filename
   * Remove line break, tab, url, and retweets to get clean data
-  * Environment data is hidden.
-User needs to provide their own.
+  * Environment data is hidden

+  ### TODO
+  * A index-out-of-range error occurs occasionally.
+It should be an easy fix.

 ## In android folder, it analyzes the sentence you put in.